-Bioidentical hormones are made in the laboratory and are based on compounds found in plants (usually soy beans or wild yams).
-Unlike supplements containing soy or wild yam extract, a bioidentical hormone product has been processed by a specially trained compounding pharmacist.
+Bioidentical hormones are made in the laboratory and are based on compounds found in plants (usually soybeans or wild yams).

 After the plant-based hormone is processed, its structure is said to be identical to the estrogen, progesterone, or androgen hormone your body produces.
-(Well-designed studies have yet to prove this theory.2) A compounding pharmacist can offer you a custom-made formulation in one of many forms, such as a capsule, skin cream or gel, tablet to dissolve under your tongue, suppository, or nose spray.
+(Well-designed studies have yet to prove this theory.1) A compounding pharmacist can offer you a custom-made formulation in one of many forms, such as a capsule, skin cream or gel, tablet to dissolve under your tongue, suppository, or nose spray.
 Some commonly prescribed estrogens and progesterones are bioidenticals, such as Estrace (estradiol).
+A major difference between custom-made formulations and commercial products is that commercial products are regulated and tested for purity and potency and compounding pharmacies are not.2

-Just like synthetic hormone replacement therapy, bioidentical hormone replacement is prescribed to increase or stabilize a woman's hormone levels.
+Just like synthetic hormone therapy, bioidentical hormones are prescribed to increase or stabilize a woman's hormone levels.
 This is generally done during perimenopause, when hormone levels change unpredictably, and after menopause, when the hormones drop to low levels.

-The most important fact to remember about taking bioidentical HRT is that its risks are not yet well understood.
-It may have the same breast cancer, stroke, blood clot, heart disease, and dementia risks that synthetic HRT has.1
+The most important fact to remember about taking bioidentical HT is that its risks are not yet well understood.
+It may have the same breast cancer, stroke, blood clot, heart disease, and dementia risks that synthetic HT has.1

 eMedicineHealth Medical Reference from Healthwise